 Current quality improvement programs

-We have partnered with the University of Notre Dame, the George Institute and South Eastern Sydney Local Health District (SESLHD) to offer three unique QI programs to meet your particular interests and needs.
+We have partnered with the University of Notre Dame and the George Institute to offer two unique QI programs to meet your particular interests and needs.

 Overview of quality in general practice